Hidekih/editorjs-viewer-native/README.md

   text: string;
 }

-// !
-Any componente will receive "data" and "containerStyle"
+// * Any component will receive "data" and "containerStyle"
-// "data" contain the data of block
+// * "data" contain the data of block
-// "containerStyle" is a simple style to prevent margim top on first element or margimBottom on last component const RandomColeredTextBlock = ({ block, containerStyle }: IComponentBlockProps<IRandomColeredTextData>) => {
+// * "containerStyle" is a simple style to prevent margin top on first element or margin bottom on last component const RandomColeredTextBlock = ({ block, containerStyle }: IComponentBlockProps<IRandomColeredTextData>) => {
   const randomColor = `#${Math.floor(Math.random()*16777215).toString(16)}`;
   return (